Rapter1990/Udacity-Data-Analyst-Nanodegree/README.md

 # Data Analyst Nanodegree By Udacity
-This repo holds all the projects done for the Udacity Data Analyst Nanodegree.
+This repo holds all the projects have done for the Udacity Data Analyst Nanodegree.

-Following are the projects wihtin it:
+Following are the projects within it:
-Following are the projects wihtin it:
+Following are the projects within it:
 ## 1. [Weather Trends Exploration](https://github.com/Rapter1990/Udacity-Data-Analyst-Nanodegree/tree/master/P1_Explore_Weather_Trends): Create and explore one visual.
 * Program which I used: Jupyter Notebook
 * Language which I used : SQL,Python